Advising Study Abroad Students

 Additionally, Fredonia students that study abroad have higher graduation rates than non-study abroad students.
-Of the students that entered Fredonia as new Freshmen, 63% of study abroad students graduated on time compared to about 47% for all other students; 91% of study abroad students graduated within 6 years compared to 67% of all other students.*
+Of the students that entered Fredonia as new Freshmen, 73% of study abroad students graduated early or on time compared to about 47% for all other students; 89% of study abroad students graduated within 6 years compared to 67% of all other students.*

 Students that study abroad are often able to use their financial aid award toward their program, even if they study on a non-Fredonia study abroad program.
 Additionally, the Office of International Education (OIE) offers study abroad scholarships and resources for finding funding, including scholarship workshops.